gabrielmiller/gabrielmiller.github.io/jekyll/_posts/2014-04-16-git-crash-course-part1.md

 Today let's look at version control.
 People use version control to manage different versions of software(among other things).
 I'm going to be discussing <a href="http://en.wikipedia.org/wiki/Git_%28software%29">Git</a>, a distributed version control system(DVCS) that originally was built to manage linux kernel development.

 What makes git unique when compared to other version control systems is that it is distributed and it is written in C. There is no single master server that manages all history, meaning that there is no single point of failure in a git server deployment except in cases of poor architecture or planning.
 This is convenient for systems that have a goal of high availability; if one git server goes down another one can still be used.
 Or one can do away with a git server entirely and send <a href="http://en.wikipedia.org/wiki/Diff">diff patches</a> directly to a system.
 Because git is written in C it has the potential to be fast.
-In practical use it typically is very fast at completing local version control operations, such as branching and merging.
+And in practical use it typically is indeed fast at completing local version control operations, such as branching and merging.

 Version control systems are architected as graphs.
 For those unfamiliar this means a system of nodes and lines that connect them.
 Every version of a codebase(or whatever information you're versioning) is stored as a node on a graph.
-The connections between nodes represents a lineages with a diff to show what change the lineage made.
+The connections between nodes represent different lineages of changes made to versioned files.

 Here's an image of a hypothetical git history to consider: